Ingan121/ClassicWindowSwitcher/README.md

 ![Build status](https://github.com/valinet/sws/actions/workflows/build.yml/badge.svg)

 ## Example usage
-* Build `SimpleWindowSwitcher` and `sws-loader` projects, and run `sws-loader.exe` from command line.
+* Build `ClassicWindowSwitcher` and `cws-loader` projects, and run `ClassicWindowSwitcher.exe` from command line.
-* Loading CWS inside Explorer.exe is also possible by using the `ep-sws-loader.wh.cpp` Windhawk mod from this repository, but it's not yet production ready and you must change the hardcoded path to `SimpleWindowSwitcher.dll` in the source code before compiling it.
+* Loading CWS inside Explorer.exe is also possible by using the `cws-loader.wh.cpp` Windhawk mod from this repository, but it's not yet production ready and you must change the hardcoded path to `SimpleWindowSwitcher.dll` in the source code before compiling it.

 ## Compiling